Does One Really Need A Friend or Neighbor To Create The Trust - Can One Use A Family Member

 Yes, one must use a friend or neighbor in order to pass The Control Test.
-A family member, partner (even if homosexual marriages are not legal in your state) or significant other is considered "too close" to pass The Control Test.
+A family member, partner (even if homosexual marriages are not legal in one's state) or significant other is considered "too close" to pass The Control Test.

 Can Anyone Trust The Grantor / Friend / Neighbor - What If They Try To Steal The Trust's Assets

 If a grantor/friend/neighbor tries to make a grab for a trust's assets - do not worry.
 A trust means the grantor must lose ownership AND control.
 Finally, what will a grantor care about signing a piece of paper granting a grain of sand to The Board ...